Opening Hours Open 7 days a week

 Frequently Asked Questions (FAQs) For ILR As a Victim Of Domestic Violence

-Following are the various Frequently Asked Questions (FAQs) about an application for Indefinite Leave to Remain (ILR) as a victim of domestic violence:
+The following are the various Frequently Asked Questions (FAQs) about an application for Indefinite Leave to Remain (ILR) as a victim of domestic violence:

-Apply for indefinite leave to remain as soon as possible after the relationship breaks down.
+You can apply for indefinite leave to remain as soon as possible after the relationship breaks down.
 Do not wait until your current visa expires.

 You will usually get a decision about your ILR application as a victim of domestic violence within 6 months.